-The director of Human Resources and the appropriate vice president must approve all suspensions.
+The executive director of Human Resources and the appropriate vice president must approve all suspensions, demotions, and/or salary reductions.

-D. Termination
+A. Termination

 If corrective action has not resolved substandard performance issues or continued rule infractions, termination of employment may be necessary upon the recommendation of the supervisor and department head.
-Prior to termination, the Human Resources Department must review all termination documentation to ensure that termination is warranted.
+The Executive Director of Human Resources Department must review all termination documentation to ensure that termination is warranted.
+Appropriate vice president approval is required for all terminations of employment.